 - VO2 is looking at oxygen consumption.
 The more efficient a person’s cardiovascular system becomes, the more he or she is able to deliver and utilize oxygen, so we look at this when trying to understand a client’s cardiovascular health.

-- VT1 is the body’s first marked increase of respiration and heart rate, and is associated with the lactate threshold (LT), or point at which too much lactic acid accumulates within the muscle and has to be spilled out into the blood to be buffered or broken down to be re-used.
+- VT1 is the body’s first marked increase of respiration and heart rate and is associated with the lactate threshold (LT) or point at which too much lactic acid accumulates within the muscle and has to be spilled out into the blood to be buffered or broken down to be re-used.
 Ventilatory thresholds are defined as nonlinear increases in respiration and heart rate (see page 80 of the Essentials of Exercise Science Manual).
-This is the point when the body has to “step it up a notch” to meet the demands of this intensity—you can see by the dotted line what the breathing rate would look like if it increased linearly.
+This is the point when the body must “step it up a notch” to meet the demands of this intensity—you can see by the dotted line what the breathing rate would look like if it increased linearly.
 It is also the point at which the focus of the breathing changes from needing to draw in more oxygen to needing to blow off excess CO2.

 - VT2 is the second marked increase of intensity and the point at which the breathing rate increases.
-This point is associated with the onset of blood lactate accumulation (OBLA), where lactic acid is accumulating faster that the body could possibly buffer or break down.
+This point is associated with the onset of blood lactate accumulation (OBLA), where lactic acid is accumulating faster than the body could possibly buffer or break down.
 Intensity above VT2 will eventually cause the body to fatigue when the lactic acid overwhelms the bloods neutral pH level, and the higher the intensity the faster that accumulation of lactic acid occurs.

 Exercising in the Heat, Exercising in the Cold and Environmental Considerations

 Again, the most important thing to recall here is “What is going to change how I train or teach?”